Foundation-for-Jekyll-sites/jekyll-foundation/README.md

 Deploy with `make deploy`.

 ## Credits
-This is based on the starting point from [@macbleser](https://github.com/macbleser/jekyll-gulp-sass-foundation).

-Here's no deploying to Amazon S3, HTML minification and gulp font tasks.
+This is based on the starting point from [@macbleser](https://github.com/macbleser/jekyll-gulp-sass-foundation) (Here's no deploying to Amazon S3, HTML minification and gulp font tasks).

 The gulp plugins were upgraded.